Prince Henry Cliff Walk (Between Katoomba and Leura)

-The Prince Henry Cliff Walk is an adventurous 7 km long walking trail between Scenic World in Katoomba and Gordon Falls Lookout in Leura.
+The Prince Henry Cliff Walk is an iconic 7 km hike between Scenic World in Katoomba and the Gordon Falls Lookout in Leura.

-It follows the cliff edge overlooking the Jamison Valley with many beautiful lookout points along the way to enjoy some of the best views in the Blue Mountains.
+It follows the cliff edge overlooking the Jamison Valley with numerous beautiful lookouts along the way to enjoy some of the best views in the Blue Mountains.

 Prince Henry Cliff Walk